mapeditor/tiled/_posts/2022-04-08-tiled-1-9-alpha-released.md

 This is the first preview release of Tiled 1.9, which is focused on the [AutoMapping](https://doc.mapeditor.org/de/latest/manual/automapping/) feature.
 The downloads for this preview are [available on GitHub](https://github.com/mapeditor/tiled/releases/tag/v1.8.90).

 AutoMapping has always been a rather hidden feature with a steep learning curve, but it was appreciated by those who dug into it and has saved many projects an enormous amount of tedious tile placement.
 In the upcoming Tiled 1.9, the goal is to make AutoMapping more accessible, more powerful and a lot faster.
-Here's a short demonstration of AutoMapping

 _Since the documentation is still largely outdated, read this post for the changes!_